nerium-security/CarbonBlackCloud-Extractor/README.md

 Extract events of the last year, and run the script in the background:

 `nohup python3 CB.py --query device_name:server-x --window='-1y' &`

 &nbsp;
+## Feedback
+If you have any feedback or experiencing an issue, let us know by opening an issue.

+&nbsp;
 ## Limitations